department of public works

 and remove after service.
 In case of rain, please hold your paper-based

-recyclables until the next week, is possible.
+recyclables until the next week, if possible.
 We do not accept plastic bags.

 Please rinse all containers before placing them in the bin.